NB "Total Eclipse"

 Modifications and Partial Refitting

-We have been responsible for a number of modifications including... installing a 240 volt ring main, tiling and refurbishing the shower compartment, replacing the solid fuel fire and changing its location.
+Whilst "Total Eclipse" was in our ownership we were responsible for a number of modifications including... installing a 240 volt ring main, tiling and refurbishing the shower compartment, replacing the solid fuel fire and changing its location.
 The original interior lights were located adjacent to windows so when the windows were open and the lights on at night they attracted flying insects from outside.
 We have upgraded the originals with new fluorescent light units and relocated them to the centre of the ceiling where they do not attract as many insects.
 We have also replaced the original tungsten lighting with LED units and down-lighters.
 Additional LED units have been installed beneath the gunwales and in the triangular cupboard in the front cabin for subdued and feature lighting.
 As built, there was a toilet compartment on the starboard side that also contained a hand basin.
 A triangular cupboard was fitted to the rearward bulkhead of the toilet compartment.
 This storage space was lost when the toilet compartment (to which it was attached) was removed in 2005.
 This storage space was replaced with a new cupboard and a television shelf, constructed adjacent to the portside front bulkhead over the fresh water pump and pressure reservoir.
 The space occupied by the fresh water pump was lined with sound absorbing material which protects against frost as well as making the unit quieter when in use.
 The dinette unit is still in position but we usually keep it made-up as a double bed unless we are expecting visitors and need extra seating and table space.
-We have a small collapsible table that is used daily and a small drop-leaf table that is stored in the wardrobe when not in use.

 The kitchen is virtually unchanged since construction with the exception of tiles above the cooker and a microwave oven installed beneath the room divider worktop.
 But this area is earmarked for upgrading and modernisation.
 This will entail either replacing the original woodwork with modern kitchen units or painting the existing woodwork, fitting new worktops and cupboard doors, removing the original stainless steel sink and drainer and replacing it with a circular basin and matching drainer.
 The “handing” of the sink/drainer will be reversed so as to improve the amount of worktop space available and make better utilisation of currently unused space.
 A new cooker will complete this part of the refit nicely.
 Initially, laminate flooring was been fitted from the back door (concealing the forward bilge hatch), through the kitchen area as far as the end of the room divider adjacent to the tail of the double bed.
 It proved easier to keep this area clean as well as being more hygienic than the original carpeting which warranted extending along the rest of the boat's interior.